 Stream: Artificial Intelligence

-Before joining the School in 1997, Mari was Lecturer, then Reader, at the London School of Economics.
+Before joining Saïd Business School in 1997, Mari was Lecturer, then Reader, at the London School of Economics.
 She read Philosophy, Politics and Economics (PPE) at Oxford, and holds a PhD in Economics from the University of London.
-She also held visiting positions at Kyoto University, Tokyo University, Ecole Polytechnique, RIETI (Research Institute of the Ministry of Economics, Trade and Industry in Tokyo), and MIT Sloan School of Management.
+She also held visiting positions at Kyoto University, Tokyo University, Waseda University, Ecole Polytechnique, RIETI (Research Institute of the Ministry of Economics, Trade and Industry in Tokyo), and MIT Sloan School of Management.